uitml/springfield/docs/getting-started.md

 ## Required utilities

-Install `kubectl` following the [official documentation][kubectl], or run the script below to install the latest release in your `/usr/local/bin` directory.
+Install `kubectl` by running the script below, which will install the latest release into your `/usr/local/bin` directory.

 ```console
 curl https://uitml.github.io/springfield/install-kubectl.sh | sh
 ```

+Alternatively you can follow the [official documentation][kubectl].

 ## Optional utilities